renjing33/PEZy-Miner/README.md

 The experimental dataset used in the paper can be found in `/data/20231214_strong_labels.csv`.
 No need to change this unless you would like to train your own model on your own training data.

 The prescreened homologous dataset used in the paper can be found in `/data/prescreen_hs_with_weak_label.csv`.
-To discover top-ranked enzyme/plastic pairs from your own dataset, replace this homologous dataset with your own dataset but use the name filename.
-Make sure your dataset is in the following format.
+To discover top-ranked enzyme/plastic pairs from your own dataset, replace this homologous dataset with your own dataset but **use the same filename**.
+Also, make sure your dataset is in the following format.

 ```